 BTW: Elsa and Anna are living in New York if you didn't get that from the first chapter

 Disclaimer: I do not own Frozen or Neil Simmons

-Eyes widening and mouth gawking in disbelief, Elsa turned back towards the center of the room with a loud groan.
+Eyes widening and mouth gawking in disbelief, Elsa turned to the center of the room with a loud groan.
 "Well, now we know one of our neighbors is a practicing Satanist," she bit out over her shoulder, flinging up her arms.
-She turned on her heel towards Anna, her face a scowl while she gestured towards the door.
 "Why else would Satin incarnate be here?"

 "Elsa!
 My mother is gentle, kind woman—an angel," Anna defended, taking off her black gown and searching for her tossed yellow shirt.
-Finding it, she quickly slid it on, thankful for the long sleeves.
+She quickly slid it on, thankful for the long sleeves.

-Elsa began buttoning up her shirt.
+Elsa buttoned up her shirt.
 "Anna, you have got to get rid of her.
 I've got a case in court tomorrow, and I really don't want to deal with her bullshit right now."

 Anna rushed to the door.
 "Up here, mom!
 Top floor!" she yelled.
-She rushed back into the room, past Elsa, and continued her fast cleaning.
+She jumped back into the room, past Elsa, and continued her fast cleaning.

-Elsa shook her head while she watched Anna's nervous tidying.
+Elsa shook her head as she watched Anna's nervous tidying.
 "Perfect.
 Just Perfect.
 How am I going to work tonight?" the blonde said under her breath.

 "She'll think this is the way we're going to live.
 Like a couple of crazy gypsies hiding in post-apocalyptic New York," Anna complained, her voice dripping with anxiety.

 Anna continued to ignore her wife.
-Shivering, she looked up from her work and surveyed the apartment, a look of apprehension on her face.
+Shivering, she looked up from her work and surveyed the lack-luster apartment.
 "She'll hate the place.
 She'll freeze to death in here.
 She'll curl up in her coat and freeze to death like a dog in the street."

-Elsa leaned against the wall by the door, her arms crossed over her chest.
+Elsa leaned against the wall, arms crossed.
 "I don't get you, Anna.
 Five minutes ago, this place was the Garden of Eden.
 Now it's suddenly a concentration camp."

-Elsa snorted and leaned off the wall.
+Elsa snorted and pushed off the wall.
 "Well I'm twenty-six and cold as hell."

-Elsa's brow furrowed and her face scrunched in disbelief, looking down into the pleading eyes of her wife.
+Elsa's brow furrowed, looking down into the pleading eyes of her wife.
 "Not sure what my rent is?
 Anna, I have to know what my rent is.
 I'm a college graduate and first in my class."